.338 Lapua Magnum: 7.62 UKM

 The .338 Lapua Magnum cartridge is also used as the parent case for the German-designed 7.62 UKM, which is essentially a necked-down shortened version of the .338 Lapua Magnum.
 The use of the .338 cartridge case with its capability to operate at high chamber pressures resulted in a magnum case capable of producing high muzzle velocities.

 The 7.62 UKM was developed by Michael Uekötter and was C.I.P.-certified in 2002, making it an officially registered and sanctioned member of the Finnish "family" of super magnum rifle cartridges.
-The 7.62 UKM is not commercially available and currently exists only as a C.I.P. datasheet.
+The 7.62 UKM is not commercially available and exists only as a C.I.P. datasheet.
 It is however still used by a few shooters who produce the cases from .338 Lapua Magnum brass by reshaping the shoulder and neck, and handloading it with .30 caliber bullets.

 The 7.62 UKM has a 5.84 ml (90 grains H2O) cartridge case capacity.

 7.62 UKM maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).